jpcaparas/rulesync/README.md

 - Prompting for confirmation when files exist and differ
 - Skipping files that already have identical content

-You can override this behavior with:
+You can override this behaviour with:
 - `--overwrite` - Force overwrite existing files
 - `--force` - Skip all prompts and force generation